 I’ve been blogging for more than ten years now, and I thoroughly enjoy the process.
 However, one thing that I dislike about blogging (especially if you blog a lot) is how easy it is to neglect your old content.

 And most bloggers I know are like that.
 They are more focused on finding new topics and writing a new article than analyzing if they’re doing their best to utilize what they wrote in the past.
-And it’s a real shame: That content you wrote a few years ago is a huge asset.
-It has already accumulated some authority through backlinks coming over the years, and it may be getting some clicks too.
-You may be one step away from seeing a solid boost in traffic coming its way.
-Or you may be losing conversions because that older content doesn’t have your up-to-date calls-to-action.
+And it’s a real shame: the content you wrote a few years ago is a huge asset.
+It has already accumulated some authority through backlinks over the years, and it may be getting clicks too.
+You may be one step away from seeing a solid boost in traffic.
+Or you may be losing conversions because that older content doesn’t have your up-to-date calls to action.

 1. Brainstorm Ways to Generate More Conversions for Your Best-Performing Old Content

 Have you checked your most successful content recently?
-You probably have, but here’s a quick reminder: Do it!
+You probably have, but here’s a quick reminder: do it!
 And if you use Google Analytics, it’s very easy!
-Go:

 Behavior > Site Content > Landing pages